jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter8_Power/DeterminingEffectSize.md

 **This isn't quite the intended purpose of power analysis**, although it is how power analysis is often used in reality - to evaluate post hoc, or after the fact, whether a study was sufficiently well powered.

-Ideally, we are supposed to do a power analysis when **planning** the experiment, do decide in advance what sample size to collect.
+Ideally, we are supposed to do a power analysis when **planning** the experiment, to decide in advance what sample size to collect.

 * **Power calculations *in advance of the study* are now required by almost all funders, ethical review boards and pre-registration repositories, as well as many scientific journals**